 Sounds bad right?
 I Know.

-However, the VPNs I’ve discussed above offer easy access to not just Youku but also to other popular streaming services.
+However, the best VPN in china can offer easy access to not just Youku but also to other popular streaming services.

 Avoid These VPNs in China

 There are certain VPN China providers that you need to avoid while accessing content in China.
 These VPN providers are listed as follows:

 PIA has itself admitted that they have trouble maintaining connections in and outside of China.
 A poor connection is a reason why you should avoid PIA to unblock Chinese websites.

 Many internet users have reported poor connection quality when connected to Chinese servers.
 The logging policies of this VPN provider is also considered substandard that can get you in trouble.